 Other options for sharing that may be preferred or required by a publisher may not be curated and do not guarantee long-term preservation, e.g.:

 - submission to a journal publisher in conjunction with a related publication

 - submission to non-curated repositories such as Cornell’s Open Science Framework instance, figshare, and Zenodo

 While personal or lab websites, Electronic Lab Notebooks (ELNs), wikis, and similar tools may be sufficient for short-term sharing, they are usually not great choices for the long term.
 The RDMSG can help researchers select an appropriate repository, data journal, or other strategy for sharing data that will ensure the data is discoverable, accessible, and preserved as part of the scholarly record.

 Repository policies vary; confer with potential repositories or publishers to determine:

 - what data they accept, e.g. limits on file and submission sizes, format requirements

 - long-term preservation policy

-In order to identify potential places to publish or share data, or for curation assistance preparing data for deposit into repositories, researchers may:
+To identify potential places to publish or share data, researchers may consult: